 Why does your mother-in-law come the day the dog threw up on the carpet and you didn’t put away the clean laundry?

 Why does your three-year-old wait until you have dressed her in snowsuit, mittens, boots and hat…and then tell you she has to go to the bathroom?

 Why does the nasty roach that came in the potato bag, decide to crawl across the floor when you have company?

 Why do your clothes mysteriously shrink between Thanksgiving and Christmas?

 Why does the phone always ring when you’re taking a nap?

-Why does the person holding the barbed wire fence for you, suddenly get a bee in his ear?
+Why does the person holding the barbed wire fence for you to crawl under, suddenly get a bee in his ear?

-Why does the child sitting next to you in church, have radar that tells him you have one last piece of gum in your purse, and he asks for it the day you have roadkill breath?
+Why does the child sitting next to you in church, have radar that tells her you have one last piece of gum in your purse?
+And why does she ask for it the day you have road kill breath?